Calories365/bot-panel/README.en.md

 ### 2.1 Backend Architecture for Telegram Bots

-The Telegram bot lives in a separate app (“Bot Panel”), acting as an admin panel and providing:
+The Telegram bot runs in a separate application (“Bot Panel”), acts as an admin panel, and all Telegram requests are processed through Horizon queues.
+The application provides:

 * management and configuration of Telegram bots;
 * monitoring of user and bot activity;